Recurrence or Metastasis

 In many situations, physicians recommend to patients with multiple growing recurrences that systemic therapy is necessary to address the evident and as-yet-unidentified tumors.
 This is particularly the case if the tumors are near vital structures that limit the scope of radiation, interventional radiology or surgery to address the problem.

-Given the limited effectiveness of chemotherapy in most ACC patients, doctors often point to the option of clinical trials of targeted drugs.
-Of course, the attractiveness of any clinical trial will depend upon the scientific promise of the drug and the patient’s ability to travel, insurance coverage, prior treatments and personal preferences.
+Given the generally limited effectiveness of chemotherapy in most ACC patients, doctors often point to the option of clinical trials of targeted drugs.
+Of course, the attractiveness of any clinical trial will depend upon the scientific promise of the drug as well as the patient’s ability to travel, insurance coverage, prior treatments and personal preferences.

-The following table provides a framework for thinking about the options that many patients choose depending upon their situation.
+The following table provides a framework for thinking about the options patients may choose depending upon their situation.

-Framework for Treatment Decisions Tumor Growth Rate Stable Progressive Extent and Location of Tumors Few, small and not near vital structures Watchful Waiting (SBRT or Interventional Radiology if aggressive) SBRT, Interventional Radiology, Systemic Therapy or Surgery Numerous, large or near vital structures Watchful Waiting (Systemic Therapy if aggressive) Systemic Therapy Download the Framework for Treatment Decisions
+Framework for Treatment Considerations Tumor Growth Rate Stable Progressive Extent and Location of Tumors Few, small and not near vital structures Watchful Waiting (SBRT or Interventional Radiology if aggressive) SBRT, Interventional Radiology, Systemic Therapy or Surgery Numerous, large or near vital structures Watchful Waiting (Systemic Therapy if aggressive) Systemic Therapy Download the Framework for Treatment Considerations

 In all cases, it is prudent for patients to consult with a multi-disciplinary team of ACC specialists (surgeons, radiation oncologists and medical oncologists) before selecting the best course of action for their particular situation.